AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab3.md

 ## 2. Network Segmentation Overview

-Enterprises can define their network domains (aka segments) and group VNets/VPCs/VCNs with similar security policies without requiring firewall solutions.
+Enterprises can define their network domains (aka *segments*) and group VNets/VPCs/VCNs with similar security policies without requiring firewall solutions.

 Aviatrix transit and spokes architecture help (aka *Hub & Spoke* architecture) enterprises create customised segments and onboard branches, partners and customers in their respective segments so no partner can communicate with each other unless desired.

 ## 3. Topology

-In this lab, we will use Aviatrix CoPilot to enable Network Segmentation in Azure, AWS and GCP, in order to segregate VPC/VNet with similarities.
+In this lab, we will use Aviatrix CoPilot to enable `Network Segmentation` in Azure, AWS and GCP, in order to segregate VPC/VNet with similarities.
 At this point, there is a flat routing domain and the communication among the three CSPs occurs through the Transit Core Backbone layer.

+Green VPC resources in AWS and Azure can communicate with each other, while access is restricted to Blue VPC resources in GCP.
+Later, we will ease this restriction with a `Connection Policy`: Blue and Green segments will be able to communicate with others as well.

 ![lab3-topology](images/lab3-topology.png)
 _Figure 69: Topology for Lab 3_

 ## 4. Configuration

 ### 4.1.
 Aviatrix Transit Gateways

 Go to **CoPilot > Networking > Network Segmentation > Network Domains > Transit Gateways**: